apache/openwhisk-runtime-go/README.md

 Compiling sources on the image can take some time when the images is initialised.
 You can speed up precompiling the sources using the image as an offline compiler.
 You need `docker` for doing that.

-The images accepts a `compile` command expecting sources in `/src`.
-It will then compile them and place the result in `/out`.
+The images accepts a `-compile <main>` flag, and expects you provide sources in standard input.
+It will then compile them, emit the binary in standard output and errors in stderr.

 If you have docker, you can do it this way:

-- place your sources under `src` folder in current directory
-- create an `out` folder to receive the binary
-- run: `docker run -v $PWD/src:/src -v $PWD/out openwhisk/actionloop-golang-v1.10 compile`
-- you can now use `wsk` to publish the `out/main` executable

-If you have a function named in a different way, for example `Hello`, specify `compile hello`.
-It will produce a binary named `out/hello`
+If you have a single source maybe in file `main.go`, with a function named `Main` just do this:

+`cat main.go | docker run openwhisk/actionloop-golang-v1.11 -compile main >main`

+If you have multiple sources in current directory, even with a subfolder with sources, you can compile it all with:

+`zip -r - * | docker run openwhisk/actionloop-golang-v1.11 -compile main >main`

+The  generated executable is suitable to be deployed in openwhisk:

+`wsk action create my/action main -docker openwhisk/actionloop-golang-v1.11`

+Note that the output is always in Linux AMS64 format so the executable can be run only inside a Docker Linux container.

 <a name="generic"/>